North Pine Dam, also known as Lake Samsonvale, was completed in 1976 and is home to large populations of aquatic birds.

 The study, which was conducted over two years, has also allowed us to revise the current shared recreation arrangement on Lake Kurwongbah to allow public rowing, paddling and club skiing, seven days a week.

-Keep an eye on our website for updates or to find out more about these changes, email firstname.lastname@example.org
+Keep an eye on our website for project updates or recreation and safety notices.
+To find out more about these changes, email firstname.lastname@example.org.